Gower-metric/gower-metric/examples/README.md

 ### Why use joblib?

 Let's go back to `adult_reduced.csv` example and reduce dataset to first 5 000 rows.
 If you want to calculate similarity for all rows, it can take a while.
-To speed up the process, we can use `joblib` to parallelize the computation.
+To speed up the process, you can use `joblib` to parallelize the computation.

 No joblib | joblib | joblib half matrix |
 | :---: | :---: | :---: |